-As identified in Table 3 the completions from the previous seven years demonstrate the housing target of 742 has been met five times since the beginning of the plan period.
-In total 7,299 homes have been completed within the Plan period up to the 31 March 2021.
-This indicates a shortfall of 121 homes over the Plan period to date.
-In order to address this shortfall the Council expects to continue to deliver high levels of growth over the next five years.
+As identified in Table 3 the completions from the previous eight years demonstrate the housing target of 742 has been met six times since the beginning of the plan period.
+In total 8,228 homes have been completed within the Plan period up to the 31 March 2022.
+This indicates a surplus of 67 homes over the Plan period to date.
+The Council expects to continue to deliver high levels of growth over the next five years.
 Details regarding the Council's five-year land supply are set out in the Housing Position Paper included at Appendix B.